Taube/lillskrot/docs/stack.md

 ## SST
 SST is used to sync fullstack projects with AWS.

-Installed with commanbd: `pnpm create sst`
+Installed with commanbd: `pnpm dlx sst@latest init`

 This command automatically detected NextJS and set up depencencies for AWS.
 SOURCE: https://sst.dev/